 Design and progress

 The Kronberg Academy Foundation is charged with managing the construction of a chamber music hall (Casals Forum) and a study centre.
 It began by purchasing a plot of land next to the railway station in Kronberg from the town of Kronberg.
 An architectural competition organised jointly by the Kronberg Academy Foundation and the builder of the new hotel on the adjacent site (Contraco GmbH) led in 2014 to a contract being signed with Staab Architekten from Berlin.
 The renowned acoustician Martijn Vercammen was engaged to work with the architects on the plans for the concert hall.
+A special feature of the building project is the use of ice thermal storage technology, which allows both buildings to be operated in a climate-neutral way.

 Architectural and urban development concept